Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Make sure you plan your podcasting routine beforehand as it will make your job easier.
 Decide how often you will be podcasting (Daily, weekly, biweekly, etc.) as well as when you will be podcasting.
 We recommend that you start with a twice-weekly podcast.

 Then get the topics you will be covering as well as when you want to podcast them depending on your prearranged schedule.
 Make sure you have enough topics to cover a particular time period as that will make your podcasting routine easier.
 With all your topics researched beforehand, recording your content will be a breeze.

 Make sure your topics are scheduled in a logical order.
 For example, if you’re podcasting about music, make sure you schedule ‘songwriting’ before ‘studio recording’.
-Some topics can be very broad so we advise that you break them into sub topics which you can cover within a given time frame.
-With this you could make a month or a period about a particular theme for instance October could be ‘marketing month’.null
+Some topics can be very broad so we advise that you break them into subtopics that you can cover within a given time frame.
+With this, you could take a month or a period about a particular theme, for instance, October could be ‘marketing month’.

 Packaging, they say is everything.
 Make sure you have a great cover image for your podcast.
 This will help convey an image to your audience as well as an arsenal in your marketing plan.

 Get a professional graphic designer to make your podcast cover image.
 You can get them at an affordable rate on freelance sites like Fiverr.